koljapluemer/obsidian-canvas-love/README.md

 3. A `DrawnGrid` is made step-by-step, actuall drawing in nodes and edges

 A meta-algo can call all these to hillclimb the optimal parameters for export.

+## Development

+### Test Scripts

+- `npm run test:abstract`: Generates an AbstractGrid from a canvas file and saves it as JSON for inspection